idelairre/idelairre.github.io/_posts/2015-04-01-sorts-bubble-merge-insertion-quick-selection.markdown

 This algorithm is has the potential to be somewhat expensive in the worst, worst case scenario.
 Thus to increase the efficiency of this sort, one can use an inexpensive search to find the median value of the elements of the array to use as the pivot.[^8]

+Definitely check out this <a href="http://cs.stackexchange.com/questions/3/why-is-quicksort-better-than-other-sorting-algorithms-in-practice">stack exchange post</a> if runtime and efficiency interests you.

 <strong>quick sort:</strong>[^9]
 <img src="http://www.lisdn.com/attachments/2013/07/1_2013070813412612CE8.gif">